All trainings are geared towards agencies, not individuals.

 Motivational Interviewing- Advanced*

-In order to support agencies in building internal capacity, UCCI offers an advanced MI training delivered by a Motivational Interviewing Network of Trainers (MINT) member and resulting in training participants’ designation as MINT-Trained Trainers (MTTs).
-This designation affords criminal justice professionals the option to join the criminal justice (CJ) MINT listserv, a resource connecting MI CJ practitioners worldwide.
-The workshop is intended to be delivered in a five-day format, which includes administration of the Video Assessment Simulated Response instrument and individual teach-backs with feedback and coaching.
+In order to support agencies in building internal capacity, UCCI offers an advanced MI training delivered by a Motivational Interviewing Network of Trainers (MINT) member.
+The workshop is intended to be delivered in a four- or five-day format, which includes administration of the Video Assessment Simulated Encounter instrument and individual teach-backs with feedback and coaching.
+Participants should expect to be confident delivering introductory MI training subsequent to successful completion.

 Prerequisite for Training: Training participants must have completed the Introductory and Intermediate training workshops.